madtomic/Maintenance-Manager--CB-Plugin/README.md

 ```
 maintenanceModeOnStart: false //This line is mainly for total reload support
+remainingMilliseconds: 0 //Don't touch this line!
 kickMessage: The server is currently under maintenance.
 Come back later. //Displayed to players kicked by MaintenanceManager.
 maintenanceMessage: The server is currently under maintenance.
 Come back later. //Displayed to players who attempt to connect during a maintenance and who havn't the permission to connect.
 maintenanceMOTD: Maintenance mode... //The motd displayed on the multiplayer screen during a maintenance.
+maintenanceWithDurationMOTDBegin: Maintenance mode... //The first line of the motd when the maintenance has a duration planned
+maintenanceWithDurationMOTDEnd: minutes remaining!  //The second line of the motd when the maintenance has a duration planned.
+Follows the number of minutes remaining.
+maintenanceWithDurationMOTDLessThanOneMinute: Less than one minute remaining! //The second line of the motd when the maintenance has a duration planned and there is less than one minute remaining.
 maintenanceStart: Maintenance time! //Broadcast displayed at the beginning of a maintenance.
 maintenanceEnd: Maintenance finished! //Broadcast displayed at the end of a maintenance.
 scheduleMessageBegin: Maintenance in //The begin of the schedule message, the time value follows in the code...
 scheduleMessageEnd: minutes! //The end of the schedule message.
+scheduleCanceled: The scheduled maintenance have been canceled! //Displays in a broadcast when a maintenance is canceled.
+noMaintenanceScheduled: No maintenance scheduled... //Displays when /maintenance cancel is performed while no maintenance is scheduled.
 scheduleLessThanOneMinute: Maintenance in less than one minute! //Schedule message when the maintenance will begin in less than one minute
 inputErrorSchedule: The time value for schedule must be an integer! //Error message for wrong input
 inputErrorDuration: The time value for duration must be an integer! //Error message for wrong input